Aliases for VHL Gene

 GeneCards Summary for VHL Gene

 VHL (Von Hippel-Lindau Tumor Suppressor) is a Protein Coding gene.
 Diseases associated with VHL include Von Hippel-Lindau Syndrome and Erythrocytosis, Familial, 2.
-Among its related pathways are Innate Immune System and HIF-1 signaling pathway.
+Among its related pathways are ERK Signaling and Class I MHC mediated antigen processing and presentation.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is VHLL.

 Involved in the ubiquitination and subsequent proteasomal degradation via the von Hippel-Lindau ubiquitination complex.
 Seems to act as a target recruitment subunit in the E3 ubiquitin ligase complex and recruits hydroxylated hypoxia-inducible factor (HIF) under normoxic conditions.
 Involved in transcriptional repression through interaction with HIF1A, HIF1AN and histone deacetylases.
 Ubiquitinates, in an oxygen-responsive manner, ADRB2.